DataBiosphere/dsub/README.md

     This is necessary only if you're going to create your own Docker images or use the `local` provider.

+### Getting started with the local provider

+We think you'll find the `local` provider to be very helpful when building your pipelines.
+You'll get quicker turnaround times and won't incur cloud charges using it.

+1. Run a `dsub` job and wait for completion.

+    Here is a very simple "Hello World" test:

+        dsub \
+          --provider local \
+          --logging /tmp/dsub-test/logging/ \
+          --output OUT=/tmp/dsub-test/output/out.txt \
+          --command 'echo "Hello World" > "${OUT}"' \
+          --wait

+1. View the output file.

+        cat /tmp/dsub-test/output/out.txt

 ### Getting started on Google Cloud